EPCCed/archer2-advanced-use-of-lammps/_episodes/02-lammps-performance.md

 In the exercise above, you will (hopefully) have noticed that, while the simulation run time decreases overall, the jump from

+{% include figure.html url="" max-width="80%" file="/fig/2_performance/start_sim_box.jpg" alt=""Simulation box at the start of the simulation" caption="Simulation box at the start of the simulation" %}

 ## Considering neighbour lists